victorp13/dotnet5workflow/README.md

-## .NET 5 workflow, publish to Azure Web Apps
+# .NET 5 workflow: Publish to Azure Web Apps

 This example .NET 5 Webapp project has a Github Actions [workflow file](.github/workflows/dotnet5.yml) that builds, publishes & deploys to an Azure Web App.